 His Eminence is the author of The Eucharist in the Primitive Church, Feed My Sheep, He Leads Them, and a number of poems and meditations, and is the co-author of Out of the Depths Have I Cried.
 He also wrote many articles and monographs in the fields of theology and Middle Eastern affairs.
 Fluent in English and Arabic, and having a knowledge of French and Greek, His Eminence translated many literary works into Arabic.

 In February 1987, some two thousand (2,000) Evangelical Christians embraced the canonical Orthodox Church and the Antiochian Orthodox Christian Archdiocese of North America.
 This was made possible through the leadership of the Evangelical churches and His Eminence, Metropolitan Philip.
 They bring with them their strong desire to bring Orthodoxy to America.

 In 2003, a truly historic event occurred under the leadership of Metropolitan Philip.
 The Archdiocese of North America requested, and was granted by the Holy Synod of Antioch the status of a self-ruling archdiocese.
 In conjunction with this event, the archdiocese established a diocesan structure, and elected three new Diocesan Bishops who were consecrated by His Beatitude Ignatius IV in the Patriarchal Cathedral in Damascus, Syria.

-Metropolitan Philip serves as First Vice Chairman of the Assembly of Canonical Orthodox Bishops of North and Central America, Vice President and Vice Chairman of Saint Vladimir's Orthodox Theological Seminary Board of Trustees, and Chairman of the Orthodox Christian Education Commission.
+Metropolitan Philip served as First Vice Chairman of the Assembly of Canonical Orthodox Bishops of North and Central America, Vice President and Vice Chairman of Saint Vladimir's Orthodox Theological Seminary Board of Trustees, and Chairman of the Orthodox Christian Education Commission.